m-markov/face_recognition_deep_learning/README.md

 # Face recognition - deep learning
-Learning with use of OpenCV library for searching faces in a picture with classifiers.
+Learning with use of OpenCV library for searching faces in a picture and webcam with classifiers.